andreasabel/inCode/entry/introduction-to-singletons-3.md

 dependent types to restrict how certain functions can be called, on a more non-trivial level.

-Our first method was using a new application of singletons and DataKinds, "dependently typed proofs".
+Our first method was leveraging "dependently typed proofs".
 These are useful because they are constructed to exploit the "structure" of the types you create.
 Essentially, we create a data type (predicate) in a way so that it is impossible to create an "invalid" proof.
 And, often, if we write our proofs in a clever enough way, we can actually use and combine proofs to generate new proofs.
+(More examples in the exercises)

 Personally, I find this to be the source of a lot of the "fun" of dependently typed programming --- our proofs become first class values, and if we define